Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Mr. Nisbet stated, “Half Moon Bay and the San Mateo coast is one of the Bay Area’s most desirable places to live and work.
 I truly look forward to getting to know the community and working with the Council and the City’s strong leadership team.”

-Nisbet’s appointment, if approved by the Council, provides for a short overlap with outgoing Interim City Manager David Boesch, when Mr. Nisbet takes over the position on October 29, 2018.
+Nisbet’s appointment provides for a short overlap with outgoing Interim City Manager David Boesch, when Mr. Nisbet takes over the position on October 29, 2018.

 Nisbet’s appointment comes following a nationwide search which received more than 50 applicants, all of whom were seasoned government professionals, including several from in and around the Bay Area.
 The City Council held an open forum in June to allow input from the community on their hopes and expectations for the ideal candidate.
 City staff also provided input throughout the recruitment process.
 After interviews, reference checks, and background reviews, Mr. Nisbet was selected for presentation as the next City Manager.

-Nisbet would receive a base salary of $215,000 per year and would also receive a one-time $10,000 relocation allowance, an auto allowance of $500 per month, an $8,500 annual contribution to a 457-retirement plan, and regular City health and CalPERS retirement benefits.
+Nisbet will receive a base salary of $215,000 per year and will also receive a one-time $10,000 relocation allowance, an auto allowance of $500 per month, an $8,500 annual contribution to a 457-retirement plan, and regular City health and CalPERS retirement benefits.

 The City Manager serves as the chief executive for the organization, reporting directly to the City Council.
 All City staff, except the City Attorney, report directly or indirectly through the City Manager.